 Essential Ingredients

-To create a rich and moist eggnog cake, you’ll need the following essential ingredients:
+To bake a rich moist eggnog cake, you’ll need:

 - 2 cups all-purpose flour